udacity/cd14452-ml-opt-c1-classroom/lesson-2-quantization-techniques/exercise-1/starter/README.md

-# Exercise 1 — Starter Walkthrough (Focused, No‑Code)
+# Exercise 1 — Starter Walkthrough

 This guide is tailored to **Exercise_1_starter_revised.ipynb**.
 It highlights the **important parts you must implement**, explains **what good output looks like**, and links to the right documentation.
 Use this to finish the starter before checking any solution.